 Lemma 6.4.
-Let H be a locally compact group and $\alpha \in Aut(H)$ .
+Let H be a locally compact group and $\alpha \in Aut(H)$.
+Then the following properties hold.

-- (i) If K < H is a compact normal subgroup invariant under α , then α is a compaction if and only if it induces a compaction on H/K. - (ii) if α is compacting, the group $H \rtimes \langle \alpha \rangle$ has a maximal compact subgroup, which is the intersection of all H-conjugates of the limit group $L \subset H$. - (iii) α is a compaction if and only α^n is a compaction for some n > 0. - (iv) If (α_t) is a continuous one-parameter subgroup of automorphisms of H, then if some α_t is a compaction for some t > 0 then it is true for all t > 0, and this implies that H is connected-by-compact. - (v) If H is totally disconnected, then α is a compaction if and only if some compact open subgroup of H is a vacuum set for α .
+- (a) If K < H is a compact normal subgroup invariant under α , then α is a compaction if and only if it induces a compaction on H/K. - (b) if α is compacting, the group $H \rtimes \langle \alpha \rangle$ has a maximal compact subgroup, which is the intersection of all H-conjugates of the limit group $L \subset H$. - (c) α is a compaction if and only α^n is a compaction for some n > 0. - (d) If (α_t) is a continuous one-parameter subgroup of automorphisms of H, then if some α_t is a compaction for some t > 0 then it is true for all t > 0, and this implies that H is connected-by-compact. - (e) If H is totally disconnected, then α is a compaction if and only if some compact open subgroup of H is a vacuum set for α .

 Proof.
-For (iv), observe that R acts as the identity on H/H° so the latter has to be compact if α_1 is compacting.
-Then observe that $\bigcup{t\geq 0} \alpha_t(\Omega)$ is a compact vacuum subset, and use (iii).
+For (d), observe that R acts as the identity on H/H° so the latter has to be compact if α_1 is compacting.
+Then observe that $\bigcup{t\geq 0} \alpha_t(\Omega)$ is a compact vacuum subset, and use (c).

-For (v), use Lemma 6.3(iv) and the fact that in a totally disconnected group, every compact subgroup is contained in a compact open subgroup.
+For (e), use Lemma 6.3(d) and the fact that in a totally disconnected group, every compact subgroup is contained in a compact open subgroup.

-Other verifications and details are left to the reader.
+The other verifications and details are left to the reader.